Meet Our Doctors

 Dr. Laurel Sundberg

 Dr. Laurel Sundberg joined the Pend Oreille Veterinary Service team in June 2018.
 She graduated from Colorado State University and happily relocated to Sandpoint to be closer to family and enjoy the beauty of the inland Northwest.
 Her interests include cardiology, anesthesia, soft tissue surgery and the exciting variety of small animal general practice.
-In her spare time, Dr. Sundberg enjoys running, hiking, and spending time with her husband and two beloved Golden Retrievers.
+In her spare time, Dr. Sundberg enjoys running, hiking, and spending time outdoors with her two beloved Golden Retrievers.

 Dr. Jenifer Ness